Vardhan1303/tensorflow/README.md

 ## Requirements

-- Python 3.7 or higher
+- Python 3.10 or earlier

 - TensorFlow

-- Other required libraries can be installed via a requirements file of individual projects
+- Additional libraries can be installed through a requirements file specific to each project

 **License**